pwlmaciejewski/basset/README.md

 ### Statistic class

 `Statistic` class has many `Result` intances.
-It can compute average and standard deviation from it.
+It can compute average and standard deviation from them.

 ##### `addResult(result)`